 2/3 cup muscovado (or light brown) sugar (plus 2 tbsp for the top)

 2 cups cored and chopped apples, small pieces

 Oven at 375’

-3. Whisk the eggs, butter, ricotta, vanilla and buttermilk together.
+Whisk the eggs, buttermilk, butter, vanilla and buttermilk together.

-6. Fill the loaf pan and sprinkle remaining 2 tbsp. of the muscavado.
+Fill the loaf pan and sprinkle remaining 2 tbsp. of the muscavado.
 Bake on the middle rack for 45 minutes until golden on top and springy to the touch.
-Test for doness with a toothpick, as the type of pan and oven vary.
-Do not overcook, as it will continue to cook a bit more when you remove it.
+Test for doneness with a toothpick, as the type of pan and oven vary.
 Remove and cool.